ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 </h3>
 In addition to the rubric, here's a list of 8 questions to be answered by the reviewer:

+-   If you were not able to reproduce all the results (e.g. outputs, tables, graphs) of the post, why was that?

 -   What things did you like about the post?
 Mention at least two of them.

 -   What things could potentially be improved?
 Provide respectful constructive criticism.

--   By reading the post, did you learn anything new?
-If yes, what did you learn?
-If not, why not?

 -   Would you endorse reading the post on your social media apps (e.g. facebook, twitter, etc)?